 Spotlighting behind-the-scenes initiatives

 Walmart is no stranger to the impact of social media.
 Beginning with local Facebook groups for almost 5,000 locations, Walmart gave its stores the autonomy to post unique content about the goings-on in their location.
-To take social media a step further, Walmart’s recent launch of their Spotlight program has begun to transform 500 employees into pint-sized influencers.
+To take social media a step further, Walmart’s launch of their Spotlight program has begun to transform 500 employees into pint-sized influencers.

 Purely social engagement